Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Introduction

+We refer to our proposed extension as the ZANIM logistic BART (ZANIM-BART) model.
+Conceptually, this model extends the multinomial logistic BART (ML-BART) model of \citet{Murray2021} through the inclusion of category-specific BART priors for the structural zero probabilities.
+Doing so helps to mitigate bias in the estimated covariate effects on the compositional probabilities.
+To further accommodate overdispersion and capture more complex dependencies among the categories and across the samples, while still capturing zero-inflation, we also develop the ZANIM logistic-normal BART (ZANIM-LN-BART) model, which incorporates multivariate logistic-normal random effects on the compositional probabilities.
+A special case of particular interest is when the structural zero components are omitted from ZANIM-LN-BART; in doing so, we obtain the MLN-BART model, which to the best of our knowledge has not previously appeared in the literature.

-The success of BART in recovering unknown smooth functions and low-order interactions has been demonstrated empirically and theoretically by \citet{Linero2018b} and \citet{Rockova2020}.
+As far as we are aware, our use of BART is novel in count-compositional settings.
+The success of BART in recovering unknown smooth functions and low-order interactions has been demonstrated empirically and theoretically \citep{Linero2018b,Rockova2020}.
 In addition, \citet{Linero2017} established theoretical guarantees showing that BART approaches a GP prior as the number of trees tends to infinity.
-Supported by these results, we thus adopt BART as a nonparametric prior in our novel ZANIM-BART and ZANIM-LN-BART models to provide a flexible framework suitable for different count-compositional data analysis settings, such as our cases studies in microbiome and palynology experiments.
-The complexity of jointly adopting distinct ensembles of trees for both the compositional and structural zero probabilities, and doing so for each category, is mitigated through our novel adaptation of the data augmentation scheme developed for the ZANIM distribution \citep{Menezes2025}.
+This connection is appealing, as models with GP priors are more computationally demanding and scale poorly with increasing sample sizes.
+In fact, as discussed by \citet{Linero2017}, BART may achieve equivalent or better empirical performance than a GP with less computational time.
+Supported by these results, we thus adopt BART as a nonparametric prior in our novel ZANIM-BART and ZANIM-LN-BART models to provide flexible frameworks suitable for different count-compositional data analysis settings, such as our case study in palaeoclimate research.
+The complexity of jointly using distinct ensembles of trees for both the compositional and structural zero probabilities, and doing so for each category, is mitigated through our adaptation of the data augmentation scheme developed for the ZANIM distribution \citep{Menezes2025}.
 This methodological contribution enables the development of an efficient Markov chain Monte Carlo (MCMC) algorithm with minor modifications of the established BART sampling routines of \citet{Chipman2010} and \citet{Murray2021}.